bobbyzyl12/Static-demo-for-musicall/README.md

 # Static-demo-for-musicall
-  some demos mainly write for a website
+  some demoes mainly writeen for a website